hanabi/hanabi.github.io/README.md

 Trash is not commonly clued, as it violates *Good Touch Principle*.
 The *Trash Chop Move* listed above is one common reason to intentionally clue trash.
 However, there are other reasons to clue trash that are detailed later on in the document.

 [Here is a handy flowchart](https://raw.githubusercontent.com/Zamiell/hanabi-conventions/master/img/cluing_trash_flowchart.png) for determining the difference between the different types of special moves that touch trash.

-### The Tempo Clue Chop Move

-* *Tempo Clues* are defined as clues that touch no new cards.
-Their purpose is to get 1 or more cards played that already have clues on them.
-* In general, *Tempo Clues* do not follow from *Minimum Clue Value Principle* (first principle #4), which states that a clue must get at least 1 new card played or save at least 1 new card from being discarded.
-* Thus, a *Tempo Clue* with no other purpose MUST save at least 1 new card, and the player should "chop move" their chop card to the next slot.
-* *Tempo Clue Chop Moves* do NOT apply in the special situations where natural *Tempo Clues* are allowed.
-See the *Tempo Clues* section earlier in the document for an explicit listing of these situations.

-### The Double Tempo Clue (Re-cluing 2+ Cards)

-* Typically, when a *Tempo Clue* is given that touches two or more cards, it means that ALL of the cards touched are playable in order from left to right.
-* However, this interpretation does not apply when:
-  * the clue unlocks a player's hand
-  * it gets two or more cards played in total (using cards in someone else's hand)
-* Furthermore, it also does not apply when the second card touched is strictly not playable.
-In this situation, all players can see that since only one card is getting tempo, the interpretation of the clue should be a *Tempo Clue Chop Move*.
-* However, if the other players can see that the card being chop moved is useless (or not very good), it implies a *Finesse* on the touched cards that are not strictly playable right now.

 ### The Early Fix Clue Chop Move